jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

+Groups Managed Detection and Response Security Operations Center (SOC) with the opportunity to detect suspicious behavior, in real\-time, even when network traffic is encrypted.
+32
+2021 NCC Group Annual Research Report
+Exploit Development Group
-Groups Managed Detection and Response Security Operations Center (SOC) with the opportunity to detect suspicious behavior, in real\-time, even when network traffic is encrypted.312021 NCC Group Annual Research Report31955 information disclosure, enabling better exploit primitives through PreviousMode, and some thoughts on detection.In November 2021, Alex Plaskett presented Pwning theWindows 10 Kernel with NTFS and WNF at POC (Power of Community) 2021, based on his earlier blog posts.
-His slides for that presentation are available here.Exploit Development GroupNCC Groups Exploit Development Group (EDG) is a small team of full\-time exploit developers who write custom exploits exclusively for the purpose of helping our clients test their own infrastructure and systems against real\-world attacks of contemporary vulnerabilities and exploits in the wild, to better understand their risk and resilience.
+NCC Groups Exploit Development Group (EDG) is a small team of full\-time exploit developers who write custom exploits exclusively for the purpose of helping our clients test their own infrastructure and systems against real\-world attacks of contemporary vulnerabilities and exploits in the wild, to better understand their risk and resilience.
 This team reports directly into Group CTO, Ollie Whitehouse.
-Sometimes, this team presents some of their research externally, and occasionally will speak publicly about consensual, proof\-of\-concept exploitation of vulnerabilities on our clients infrastructure, such as in our previous discussion of how in 2017, we unleashed our version of NotPetya on global commodities trading firm, Trafigura.In March 2021, Cedric Halbronn published Wubes:
+Sometimes, this team presents some of their research externally, and occasionally will speak publicly about consensual, proof\-of\-concept exploitation of vulnerabilities on our clients infrastructure, such as in our previous discussion of how in 2017, we unleashed our version of NotPetya on global commodities trading firm, Trafigura.
+In March 2021, Cedric Halbronn published Wubes:
 Leveraging the Windows 10 Sandbox for Arbitrary Processes.
 Through this post, he released his new Wubes, which offers Qubes\-like containerization but for